-- In the Azure portal, click New (the + symbol), then in the list of resources, select Monitoring + Management.
+- In the Azure portal, click Create a resource > Monitoring + Management.

 - In the Monitoring + Management list click See all.

-- In the Azure SQL Analytics (Preview) blade, click Create.
+- In the Azure SQL Analytics (Preview) area, click Create.

-- In the Create new solution blade, select the workspace that you want to add the solution to and then click Create.
+- In the Create new solution area, select the workspace that you want to add the solution to and then click Create.

 To configure multiple Azure subscriptions